According to scientists, the lifetime urge to travel the world is stored in a gene.

 Do I want to be a writer, a designer, a volunteer?

-Do I really want to work in a job that requires such hard work and is nearly impossible to get, because a lot of people seek the same?
+Do I really want to work in a job that requires hard work and is nearly impossible to get, because a lot of people want it with the same perseverance?

-Why do I want to date this guy?
-Is it because I think he looks good and my friends would be jealous about us, or is it because I like his character, that we have a lot in common and could complement our lives?
+Why do I want to date this guy/girl?
+Is it because I think he/she looks good and my friends would be jealous, or is it because I truly like his/her character, that we have a lot in common and could complement our lives?

-Are we the ones who can make the dream come true by working hard on ourselves?
+Are we the ones who can make our dream come true by working hard on ourselves?

 Are we the creators of our happiness?